snullp/goPwd/README.md

 The OAuth API file (api/auth.php) receives what Google returned to us and do necessary processing.

-The passwords generators (include/Generators) is the actual algorithm that turn the name of the entity and the master key to the password.
+The passwords generators (include/Generators) are the actual algorithms that turn the name of the entity and the master key to the password.
 All current generators are only examples and not considered secure.

-Generators takes 3 parameters: the name of the entity, the masterkey and an options array.
+A generator takes 3 parameters: the name of the entity, the masterkey and an options array.
 The generator returns a string as the generated password.